Weight Management Gummies: What Manufacturing Actually Decides

 Acids aren’t just for flavor—they’re structural

-Weight management gummies often aim for a bright, tart profile.
+Weight management gummies aim for a bright, tart profile.
 But acids influence more than taste.
 The acid system controls pH, which can impact gel strength and long-term texture, and it can also affect how certain actives behave during processing and storage.

 Common manufacturing headaches tied to acid choices include: